-- Animal imagery or materials featured on products sold on the ASOS Platforms or used for marketing, production and communication purposes must be sensitive to animal welfare issues, such as the depiction of animals in captivity, and must comply with this Policy. - Animals and animal derived materials which are prohibited in this Policy must not be used for marketing, production and communication purposes.
+- Animal imagery or materials featured on products sold through any of ASOS' websites or used for marketing, production and communication purposes must be sensitive to animal welfare issues, such as the depiction of animals in captivity, and must comply with ASOS' Animal Derived Material Policy. - Animals and animal derived materials which are prohibited in this Policy must not be used for marketing, production and communication purposes.